VirgilSecurity/chat-back4app-android/README.md

     virgilCard = infoHolder.getVirgilApi().getCards().create(identity, virgilKey);
 }
 ```
-  - Now you have to call this method when requesting sign up and also to generate password using user's `Private Key`:
+- Now we have to call this method when requesting sign up and generate password using private key:
 ```java
 void requestSignUp(String identity) {
     this.identity = identity;